 Several years ago we re-pinned an article on growing tomatoes upside down in a bucket.
-The pin has gone gangbusters on Pinterest this year so we wanted to elaborate on the upside down tomato idea and see if we could successfully grow tomatoes upside down in a more aesthetically pleasing manner.
+The pin has really picked up traction on Pinterest this year so we wanted to elaborate on the upside-down tomato idea and see if we could successfully grow tomatoes upside down in a more aesthetically pleasing manner.

 Now we just need them to be fertilized so we will start to see small tomatoes forming over the next few weeks.

 Are you interested in growing upside down tomatoes but not interested in testing different methods?
 We found a really neat planter that can be purchased from Sam’s Club that will do the trick!